integraguy2001/fullstackpreview/Readme.md

 - [] We need to add a product overview to the product.html page
 - [] We need to add a feedback form
 - [] We need to add a section with other comments

+The 3rd part
+- [] get back the get params we put to URL